 People & Patents

-Research team: Shrawan Kumar; Ulka Shrotri; Ravindra Metta; Advaita Datar; Bharti Chimdyalwar; Anand Yeolekar; Prasad Bokil; Priyanka Darke; Tukaram Muske; Kumar Madhukar; Sumanth Prabhu; Anushri Jana; Amey Zare; Supriya Agrawal; Komal Pathade; Divyesh Unadkat
+Research team: Led by Chief Scientist, R Venkatesh, the team includes Shrawan Kumar; Ulka Shrotri; Ravindra Metta; Advaita Datar; Bharti Chimdyalwar; Anand Yeolekar; Prasad Bokil; Priyanka Darke; Tukaram Muske; Kumar Madhukar; Sumanth Prabhu; Anushri Jana; Amey Zare; Supriya Agrawal; Komal Pathade; Divyesh Unadkat

 Academic partners: IIT Bombay, India; Chennai Mathematical Institute, India; Technical University of Munich, Germany; Princeton University, USA; BITS Goa, India